kubeshop/testkube/docs/docs/testkube-cloud/installing-agent.md

 ![Validate install](https://user-images.githubusercontent.com/30776/206461244-f885c270-fc57-4919-9330-89a1ce5ad082.png)

-In case of RED status you can try to debug the issues with the command below
+In case of a RED status you can try to debug the issues with the command below:

 ```sh
 testkube agent debug